course-kit/guides/getting-started.md

 How do we create these two links?

-The `href` of the "Enrol" link is the `productUrl` (a static value) from the course frontmatter.
+The `href` of the "Enroll" link is the `productUrl` (a static value) from the course frontmatter.
 This should be a link to buy your course from your chosen ecommerce platform (discussed below).

 The `href` of the "Log in" link is a *dynamic* value returned from the CourseKit API.
 The reason it's dynamic is that the CourseKit API is secured by OAuth and therefore requires a fresh security token in the login URL.
 This requires it to be re-generated on every page load.